carla-simulator/carla/Docs/recorder_and_playback.md

   Ex: a value of 10 will start the simulation at second 10.
   * If the value is negative, it means the number of seconds from the end.
   Ex: a value of -10 will replay only the last 10 seconds of the simulation.
 * **duration**: we can say how many seconds we want to play.
-If the simulation has not reached the end, then all actors will have autopilot enabled automatically.
+When the simulation reach the end, then all actors remaining will have autopilot enabled automatically.
 The intention here is to allow for replaying a piece of a simulation and then let all actors start driving in autopilot again.
 * **camera**: we can specify the Id of an actor and then the camera will follow that actor while replaying.
 Continue reading to know which Id has an actor.

+It is good to note that all vehicles at the end of the playback will be set in autopilot to let them continue driving by themselves, and all pedestrians will be stopped at their current place (we plan to set  autopilot for pedestrians also, to walk at random places).
+This behaviour let's you for example replay a piece of simulation and test how they continue after some changes in the environment.

 #### Playback time factor (speed)